AnanyaTripathy/Connect-Four/README.md

 * The gamer will continue until a winning combination of four is reached by player One or player Two, or until the grid is full and no winning combination was found.

 *I learnt it from youtube tutorial by Ania Kubow.
-Do visist her channel for more such exciting games.
+Do visit her channel for more such exciting games.